Digital Twins as Funhouse Mirrors: Five Key Distortions: Results

-\item \textbf{Mechanical} \begin{itemize} \item Replicates known human bias (5 outcomes): whether the outcome replicates a well-known human bias (e.g., default effect) \item Different versions of question(s) (82 outcomes): question(s) wording varies across participants (e.g., across different conditions of an experiment) \item Scale question (142 outcomes): uses Likert or similar rating scales (e.g., agreement with a statement) \item Sample size (continuous): the number of participants on which the outcome is measured \end{itemize} \end{itemize}

-We estimate a mixed linear model, including random intercepts for each sub-study.
-The meta-analysis reveals the following (see Figure \ref{fig:meta-analysis}):

-\begin{itemize} \item Digital twins performed relatively better in the social domain.
+We estimate a mixed linear model, including random intercepts for each sub-study (see SI for details).
+We find that correlation was on average higher in the cognitive domain, on outcomes related to human-technology interactions, and on outcomes that use response scales.
+Digital twins also performed relatively better overall in the social domain.
 The correlation was higher when outcomes related to conflict, pro-social issues, social cognition, or personality.
-However, the correlation was significantly lower for outcomes where social desirability was salient, suggesting twins are less capable of mimicking human responses in socially-sensitive contexts (a qualitative review suggests twins are more likely to provide socially-desirable responses). \item The labels related to preferences and attitudes were not significant, except for outcomes related to political preferences: correlations were particularly low for outcomes in the political domain.
-This is consistent with previous findings such as \cite{santurkar2023whose} or \cite{motoki2024more}. \item Correlation was on average higher in the cognitive domain. \item Twins did not correlate with humans better or worse on average when evaluating content (i.e., the coefficient associated with content evaluation was not significant in the meta-analysis regressions).
-However, their responses were less correlated with humans when the evaluation was valenced (positive vs. negative). \item Twins generally showed higher correlation with humans on outcomes related to human-technology interactions. \item When questions varied across participants, twin-human correlation dropped, consistent with prior findings that LLMs struggle to treat prompt-level variation as exogenous \cite{gui2023challenge}. \item Twins showed higher correlation with humans on outcomes that use response scales.
+However, the correlation was significantly lower for outcomes where social desirability was salient, suggesting twins are less capable of mimicking human responses in socially-sensitive contexts (descriptive evidence suggests twins are more likely to provide socially-desirable responses).
+Correlations were also lower in the political domain (consistent with previous findings such as \cite{santurkar2023whose} or \cite{motoki2024more}), on outcomes with valenced (positive versus negative) evaluations, and when questions varied across participants (consistent with prior findings that LLMs struggle to treat prompt-level variation as exogenous \cite{gui2023challenge}).